Lithium: Nuclear

 Lithium is also used as a source for alpha particles, or helium nuclei.
 When 7Li is bombarded by accelerated protons 8Be is formed, which almost immediately undergoes fission to form two alpha particles.
-This feat, called "splitting the atom" at the time, was the first fully man-made nuclear reaction.
+This feat, called "splitting the atom" at the time, was the first fully human-made nuclear reaction.
 It was produced by Cockroft and Walton in 1932.
+Injection of lithium powders is used in fusion reactors to manipulate plasma-material interactions and dissipate energy in the hot thermo-nuclear fusion plasma boundary.

-In 2013, the US Government Accountability Office said a shortage of lithium-7 critical to the operation of 65 out of 100 American nuclear reactors "places their ability to continue to provide electricity at some risk".
-Castle Bravo first used lithium-7, in the Shrimp, its first device, which weighed only 10 tons, and generated massive nuclear atmospheric contamination of Bikini Atoll.
-This perhaps accounts for the decline of US nuclear infrastructure.
+In 2013, the US Government Accountability Office said a shortage of lithium-7 critical to the operation of 65 out of 100 American nuclear reactors "places their ability to continue to provide electricity at some risk."
+The problem stems from the decline of US nuclear infrastructure.
 The equipment needed to separate lithium-6 from lithium-7 is mostly a cold war leftover.
 The US shut down most of this machinery in 1963, when it had a huge surplus of separated lithium, mostly consumed during the twentieth century.
 The report said it would take five years and $10 million to $12 million to reestablish the ability to separate lithium-6 from lithium-7.

 Reactors that use lithium-7 heat water under high pressure and transfer heat through heat exchangers that are prone to corrosion.
 The reactors use lithium to counteract the corrosive effects of boric acid, which is added to the water to absorb excess neutrons.

 Medicine

 Lithium is useful in the treatment of bipolar disorder.
-Lithium salts may also be helpful for related diagnoses, such as schizoaffective disorder and cyclic major depression.
+Lithium salts may also be helpful for related diagnoses, such as schizoaffective disorder and cyclic major depressive disorder.
 The active part of these salts is the lithium ion Li+.
 Lithium may increase the risk of developing Ebstein's cardiac anomaly in infants born to women who take lithium during the first trimester of pregnancy.

-A 2022 review indicated that lithium therapy during treatment of bipolar disorder does not affect body weight.

 Precautions

 Lithium metal is corrosive and requires special handling to avoid skin contact.
 Breathing lithium dust or lithium compounds (which are often alkaline) initially irritate the nose and throat, while higher exposure can cause a buildup of fluid in the lungs, leading to pulmonary edema.
 The metal itself is a handling hazard because contact with moisture produces the caustic lithium hydroxide.
-Lithium is safely stored in non-reactive compounds such as naphtha.
+Lithium metal is safely stored in non-reactive compounds such as naphtha.